mrjones2014/dotfiles/README.md

 ## Caveats

+Neovim configuration may require Neovim nightly depending on where Neovim's release cycle is at.

 I use macOS.
 Some things in this repo won't work on Linux, but a lot of it will.
 Feel free to modify anything you'd like to support Linux.
 It will almost certainly not work on Windows and I have zero interest in supporting Windows in this repo.
 [Microsoft Windows itself is malware/spyware](https://www.gnu.org/proprietary/malware-microsoft.html).